Meralco: Power generation and distribution

 To drive demand for more power, MERALCO also opened a retail store in order to sell electric home appliances.

 World War II

 During the Second World War, the Japanese occupying forces forcibly transferred all of MERALCO's assets and holdings to the Japanese-controlled Taiwan Power Company.

 Postwar

-By war's end, most of the former Meralco facilities had been destroyed.
+By the war's end, most of the former Meralco facilities had been destroyed.
 AGECO was reorganized as General Public Utilities Corporation or GPU in 1946.
 MERALCO's autobus franchise was sold to Halili Transport.

 Acquisition by the López group

 Meralco (López) Building along Ortigas Avenue, Pasig, Metro Manila.

 In 1962, Eugenio López, Sr. of the influential López family of Iloilo put together Meralco Securities Corporation (MSC), which acquired MERALCO, making it wholly Filipino-owned.
 During 1962-72, he increased MERALCO's power generating capacity by five times with the building of additional power stations in the Manila area with two more planned in Rizal Province.

 The Meralco Building, designed by National Artist of the Philippines for Architecture José María Zaragoza, was built during this period.
 The Meralco Theater within it was inaugurated shortly thereafter, in March 1969.